 Therapists Educated & Aligned in Managing - Parkinson’s Disease (TEAM-PD) presents part of its therapist-oriented conference on PD PLUS and Advanced PD held on April 7, 2012 at Oregon Health and Sciences University (OHSU).
 Care of Late Stage Parkinson’s Disease presented by Julie Carter, RN, MS, ANP.

-By UCSF Parkinson’s Disease Clinic and Research Center, May 20, 2017
+By the UCSF Parkinson’s Disease Clinic and Research Center, May 20, 2017

 Presenting at the UCSF 9th Annual Conference of Parkinson’s Disease for Patients and Caregivers, Dr. Maya Katz spoke for 38-minutes about caring for those with advanced Parkinson’s disease, including a definition of advanced PD, medication considerations, non-motor symptoms, wellness and exercise, goals of care and taking a supportive care approach.